Who Are We?

 We liaise with the Water Police while major Search and Rescue (SAR) activities are generally controlled by the Search and Rescue Mission Co-ordinator (SARMC) who is a police officer.
 On occasions activities may be controlled by the Australian Maritime Safety Authority, based in Canberra.

-Active members become SES members and are covered under the SES Insurance and Workcover scheme, while on duty.
 Primary emphasis is placed on safety with the safety of crew members and members of the public being the first priority in all we do.
+The master of the Rescue Vessel has responsibility for his crew and vessel as the primary consideration before carrying out rescue work.

 How are we Funded?

-VMR Bribie Island receives subsidies from the Queensland Government, Moreton Bay Regional Council, Volunteer Marine Rescue Queensland and through the generosity of our sponsors and supporters.
-However, this is never enough and ongoing fundraising efforts by our members are necessary to ensure our continued operational capability.
+VMR Bribie Island is NOT a government funded organisation.
+We do receive some grants and subsidies from the Queensland Government, Moreton Bay Regional Council, Volunteer Marine Rescue Queensland and the generosity of our sponsors and supporters.
+This however does not cover our running/capital expenses so ongoing fundraising efforts by our members is necessary to ensure our continued operational capability.